3 Akero employees smiling and conversing in a communal space

 Independent Board Member

 Seth Harrison is founder and managing partner of ATP (Apple Tree Partners), a leading life sciences venture capital firm with $2.65 billion in committed capital.
-To date, ATP has launched or invested in over 30 transformative companies focused on delivering cutting-edge therapies for unmet medical needs, out of which 19 so far have gone public or been acquired.
+To date, ATP has launched or invested in more than 30 transformative companies focused on delivering cutting-edge therapies for unmet medical needs, out of which 19 so far have gone public or been acquired.
 Prior to starting ATP in 1999, Seth was a general partner at Oak Investment Partners, and before that a venture partner at Sevin Rosen Funds.
 From 2002 to 2010, Seth also served on the board of the International Partnership for Microbicides.
+Seth received an AB from Princeton University and an M.D. and MBA from Columbia University, and completed a surgery internship at the Presbyterian Hospital in New York City.

 Tom Heyman